i-akb25/Binance-Trade-Analysis/README.md

-# Binance Trade Data Analysis Assignment
+# Binance Trade Data Analysis

 ## Overview
 This project involves analyzing historical trade data from Binance accounts over 90 days.
 The objective is to calculate key financial metrics, rank accounts based on performance, and provide insights.